Realistic Dialogue: 16 Observations Writers Should Know About Real Life Talk

-Dialogue can make your story.
+Realistic dialogue can make your story.
 In fact, as Shakespeare knew, you can tell a whole story just through authentic, realistic dialogue.
-You’re probably thinking: “Easier said than done.”
+You're probably thinking: “Easier said than done.”
+What makes dialogue difficult to do well?

 Good stories are about real people, and people in real life love to talk to each other.
 We are biologically disposed to receive pleasure from conversation.

 If you want to write good stories, learn how to write effective dialogue.
-In this article, you can learn sixteen dialogue tips that will help you take everyday conversations and turn them into stretches of dialogue that benefit your story.
+In this article, you'll learn sixteen dialogue tips that will help you take everyday conversations and turn them into stretches of dialogue that benefit your story.

 Dialogue is a Skill

-Writers can learn how to take bad writing riddled with unnecessary dialogue in their manuscripts and write ordinary conversations in their manuscripts that grab readers and significantly impact the plot.
+Writers can learn how to take bad writing riddled with unnecessary or bad dialogue in their manuscripts and write ordinary conversations in their manuscripts that grab readers and significantly impact the plot.

 When I first started working seriously on my writing, I would go into coffee shops, eavesdrop on a real life conversation, and write down everything people said.
 This helped me begin to understand how normal speech worked—but it wasn't enough.